A Correspondence Course in Ceremonial Magick, Pagan witchcraft, Hoodoo Conjure & Sorcery

 Just like surveying a college course, you take the class but get no official credit.
 Nobody asks you for homework.
 It doesn’t affect your GPA.
 The tests don’t count.

-If you would like to earn the certificate,
+If you would like to graduate The Nascent Magician course and earn the certificate, then read these pages:

 (for both types of students)